GuilleCelma/proj-toolsharing-back/README.md

 If you want to say **thank you** or/and support active development of Tooly:

 - Add a [GitHub Star](https://github.com/yoelmartinfornieles/prj-toolsharing-back) to the project.
-- Tweet about the PROJECT_NAME on your Twitter.
+- Tweet about Tooly on your Twitter.
 - Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or personal blog.

 Together, we can make Tooly **better**!